Rutgers-Data-Science-Bootcamp/NYC_Bike_Accident_Analysis/README.md

 - Final dataset: contains NYC bike crash data, weather data, and bike lane data all together which we are using for EDA and Visualization with Tableau.
 Selected features selected for ML model training.

 ### Database:
-- Crash data and weather data are loaded into SQL database for merge, and also NYC_borough_zioccode data are stored in our database as tables;
+- Crash data and weather data are loaded into SQL database for merge and merged with sql code, and also NYC_borough_zioccode data are stored in our database as tables; We stored all the tables in our github database folder from where we are going to use SQLlight in our python code.

 ### Machine Learning